<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2892/what-role-do-games-play-in-anarchy</guid>
+<guid isPermaLink="true">https://anarchy101.org/24133/is-there-a-non-revolutionary-anarchism</guid>

 </item>